python/devguide/communication.rst

 * The dropdown menu will show four different icons: 🔔 (Notifications), 🔖 (Bookmarks), ✉️ (Messages), and 👤 (Preferences).
 * Select either Notifications or Messages.
-* Open the "Greetings!" message sent by discobot.
+* Open the "Greetings!" message sent by Discobot to start the tutorial.
 * Ensure that you read through the `Python Code of Conduct <https://discuss.python.org/faq>`_.
   We are to be open, considerate and respectful to all users in the community.
 * Click on the bookmark glyph found on the bottom right corner of the message beside